Tell Admissions Officers About Difficult Family Situations

 Harvard recommends that applicants take time to explain strenuous home situations to admissions officers, especially if they’ve impacted a student’s ability to volunteer or participate in extracurricular activities.

 At Purdue, the university is encouraging students who are dealing with the death of a parent or ones who are ill to share their situation.
 The university is working to implement policies to help students succeed in the face of adversity.

-“Balancing the role as academic-focused student and the child of someone who is very ill is not easy,” says Heather Servaty-Seib, a counseling psychologist and an associate professor of educational studies at Purdue.
+“Balancing the role as an academic-focused student and the child of someone who is very ill is not easy,” says Heather Servaty-Seib, a counseling psychologist and an associate professor of educational studies at Purdue.
 “Often, well-meaning parents don't communicate about the illness or daily problems to their children because they are protecting them.

 “Sick family members often request that the student stay at school and focus on being a student.
 But then the student is at school worrying.
 And when the student is home, then they are worried about academic challenges.”

 If a student is applying to college and is caring for a relative, has dealt with the death of a parent or other traumatic event, that information should be shared with admissions officers.
 By reaching out, applicants can provide the proper context for evaluating their application.